Storage Replication for Oracle Database and Licensing

 failover environment, the options must match the number of licenses of the

 I will update the slides accordingly.
-In any case, please do you own homework and don’t trust my conclusions here — don’t take this as a licensing advice by any means.
-It’s been on my TODO list for couple weeks now and while I wanted to put a bit more efforts before I blog about it, the reality is that the more I delay, the less likely I post it at all and that would be devastating.
-You comments are more than welcome — whether pointing out any errors, additional info or sharing your experience.
+In any case, please do your own homework and don’t trust my conclusions here.
+Don’t take this as licensing advice by any means.
+It’s been on my TO-DO list for a couple weeks now, and while I wanted to put a bit more effort before I blog about it, the reality is that the more I delay, the less likely I post it at all.
+That would be devastating.
+Your comments are more than welcome, whether they’re pointing out any errors, adding some info, or sharing your experience.

-12 comments on “Storage Replication for Oracle Database and Licensing”
+12 Responses to “Storage Replication for Oracle Database and Licensing”